Best Vitamin C Serums 2026: Expert Picks

 5. La Roche-Posay Pure Vitamin C10 — Best for Reactive Skin

 La Roche-Posay built this serum for skin that wants brightening but punishes harsh actives.
 The standout is neurosensine — a calming peptide that actively soothes while the 10% Vitamin C works.
-That combination is rare.
+That combination is rare in any price category.
 Most Vitamin C serums either brighten or calm — this one does both simultaneously.
 The salicylic acid addition gently refines texture as a bonus.

 The aqua-gel texture is elegant but pills under certain silicone-based sunscreens.
 Test your SPF pairing before committing.
 And 10% is a moderate concentration — if you are stepping down from 15-20% formulas, the results will feel slower.
 The glass dropper bottle is also fragile for travel.